HubTou/PNU/README.md

 The following, [(A)D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) inspired, [level structure](https://github.com/HubTou/PNU/discussions/2) is proposed for [gamification](https://en.wikipedia.org/wiki/Gamification).
 We suggest level bosses in order to complete a level (but no [Demogorgon](https://en.wikipedia.org/wiki/Demogorgon#Dungeons_&_Dragons) here, we are not in [Stranger Things](https://en.wikipedia.org/wiki/Stranger_Things) :-)) and associated trophies for fun :-)

-The commands below are linked to their latest [FreeBSD man page](https://www.freebsd.org/cgi/man.cgi) (the web site also gives access to a lot of other Unix-like operating systems versions), but you should probably start implementing their simpler (and more testing oriented) [POSIX.1 versions](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html).

 ## Basic levels
 ### Level 1 sub projects
 Handling return codes, printing to the terminal: